yiwenzcmu/MLIP_Lab7/README.md

 To receive credit for this lab, please show your all deliverables to the TA during recitation.

 ## Deliverables
-- [ ] Show the logs of successfully launched MLFlow Tracking Server in the terminal and the UI interface of MLFlow Tracking Server.
+- [ ] Show the webpage MLFlow Tracking Server.
 Explain to TA your process of setting up the environment for this lab.
 - [ ] Complete the `train_model.py` and `load_model.py`.
 Show TA your uploaded runs in Tracking Server webpage and the console output of running `load_model.py`
 - [ ] Deploy the MLFlow model as a docker container.
 Show TA the console output of running `./test_inference.sh`.